The American Revolution was led by many heroes.

 At Henry’s death, the Virginia Gazette printed a moving eulogy that echoed the heartcry of all Virginia at the news.
 It concluded by saying, “…’Imitate my Henry.'”

 Howdy!
-I’m a history buff, homeschool graduate, and patriotic citizen.
-I repeat, that’s not a recipe for trouble.
+I’m a policy analyst/history buff/homeschool graduate.
+No, that’s not a recipe for trouble.
 Here’s how it all started.

 My interest in politics started with my parents’ concern over the state of our country.
 Part of their focus in homeschooling was patriotism, American history and the founding fathers, civics, and policy solutions based on Scriptural principles.